Zazelus/Pomobud/README.md

 ## Contribution

-If you want to contribute to Pomobuddy, you can fork the [GitHub repository](https://github.com/Zazelus/Pomobud) and submit a pull request with your changes.
+If you want to contribute to Pomobud, you can fork the [GitHub repository](https://github.com/Zazelus/Pomobud) and submit a pull request with your changes.

 ## License

-Pomobuddy is released under the [MIT License](https://opensource.org/licenses/MIT).
+Pomobud is released under the [MIT License](https://opensource.org/licenses/MIT).